TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node.md

 **Note:** All terminal sessions and commands from this point, will be done with the new 'username' created in 2.3.

-**Link: Github:**
+**Github:**
 <https://github.com/BlackTurtle123/TurtleNetwork/releases>

-1. Download the current .deb package (check the latest release in the above link) `wget https://github.com/BlackTurtle123/TurtleNetwork/releases/download/1.1.10/TN_1.1.10_all.deb` (replace \*.deb with the latest .deb version)
+1. Download the current .deb package (check the latest release in the above link): `wget https://github.com/BlackTurtle123/TurtleNetwork/releases/download/1.1.10/TN_1.1.10_all.deb` (replace \*.deb with the latest .deb version)

 2. Install the downloaded .deb file: `dpkg -i TN_1.1.10_all.deb` (replace \*.deb with the latest .deb version)

 3. Create a wallet on the Turtle Network:

-    -   https://client.turtlenetwork.eu then create 'New Account'
+    -   <https://client.turtlenetwork.eu> then create 'New Account'
     -   **Important**: Save your SEED & password securely and never loose.
     -   Login to your wallet and record the following:

-        -   Wallet Address:
+        -   Wallet Address

-        -   Wallet Password:
+        -   Wallet Password
         -   In Wallet, navigate to the 'Backup' item in the top-right section, click, then record your 'ENCODED SEED' which will be used later.
         -   Logout of wallet

+4. Open <https://privatenode.blackturtle.eu> and access Swagger to do the following:
+    -   Encrypt your API key, do the following:
+        -   Click on 'Utils' then \"/utils/hash/secure\"
+        -   Insert your own 'custom api key' in the 'Value' section then click 'Try it Out'
+        -   Record your 'custom api key' and the 'hash' value which was generated by the previous  command

-4. Edit the TN.conf file in /usr/share/TN/:
+5. Edit the TN.conf file in /usr/share/TN/:
     -   `vi /usr/share/TN/TN.conf` (or `nano /usr/share/TN/TN.conf`)

-    -   Change the following defaults;
+    -   Change the following defaults:
+        -   \# Directly after 'TN \{':
+            - add "blockchain.type = MAINNET" (or "blockchain.type = TESTNET" if you want to run a TESTNET node)

-        -   \# P2P Network settings section;
+        -   \# P2P Network settings section:
             -   remove the '\#' then change: node-name = \"My MAINNET node\" \--\> change to your custom node name

-            -   remove the '\#' then change: declared-address =
-                \"1.2.3.4:6868\" \--\> change to 'yourstaticip:6860
+            -   remove the '\#' then change: declared-address = \"1.2.3.4:6868\" \--\> change to 'yourstaticip:6860

-        -   \# Wallet settings section;
+        -   \# Wallet settings section:
             -   change: password = \"ridetheTN!\" to your wallet password set in section 4.

-            -   remove the '\#' then change seed = \"\" to your ENCODED
-                SEED noted in section 4.
+            -   remove the '\#' then change seed = \"\" to your ENCODED SEED noted in section 4.

-        -   \# Node\'s REST API settings section;
+        -   \# Node\'s REST API settings section:
             -   enable = no \--\> change to 'yes'
             -   bind-address = \"127.0.0.1\" \--\> change to 0.0.0.0
+            -   api-key-hash = \"H6nsiifwYKYEx6YzYD7woP1XCn72RVvx6tC1zjjLXqsu\" \--\> replace with your own hash key noted in previous section.

-5. Make sure the TN node starts automically as the server boots: `systemctl enable TN.service`
+6. Make sure the TN node starts automically as the server boots: `systemctl enable TN.service`

-6. Start the TN node: `serice TN start`
+7. Start the TN node: `serice TN start`

-7. Watch the TN node log live (press ctrl+c to cancel): `journalctl -u waves.service -f` & let it download the blockchain.
+8. Watch the TN node log live (press ctrl+c to cancel): `journalctl -u waves.service -f` & let it download the blockchain.

-8. Browse to https://explorer.turtlenetwork.eu/peers & confirm your node is listed.
+9. Browse to <https://explorer.turtlenetwork.eu/peers> & confirm your node is listed.

-9. Open http://yourserverip:6861 and can access Swagger to do the following:

-    -   Encrypt your API key, do the following:

-        -   Click on 'Utils' then \"/utils/hash/secure\"

-        -   Insert your own 'custom api key' in the 'Value' section then click 'Try it Out'

-        -   Record your 'custom api key' and the 'hash' value which was generated by the previous command

-10. Edit the TN.conf file in /usr/share/TN/:

-    -   \# Node\'s REST API settings section:

-        -   api-key-hash =
-            \"H6nsiifwYKYEx6YzYD7woP1XCn72RVvx6tC1zjjLXqsu\" \--\>
-            replace with your own hash key noted in previous section.

-        -   Restart your node

-        -   **Note:** Access from your own server in console: `curl -i http://localhost:6861`

-11. Implement a Firewall using iptables (extra security):
+10. Implement a Firewall using iptables (extra security):

-    -   Insert the below data into an executable file called TN_firewall for ease-of-use, basic configuration below;
+    -   Insert the below data into an executable file called TN_firewall for ease-of-use, basic configuration below:
     -   Create file: `sudo touch TN_firewall`
     -   Execute using: `sudo ./TN_firewall`